joelbarmettlerUZH/Spring_Boot_Demo/README.md

 }
 ```

 Now we modify our UserEntity so that he has a field of type University.
-Don't forget to create new Getters and Setters for the University attribute.
+Don't forget to create new getters and setters for the University attribute.

 ```java
 package com.example.demo.Entities;